A Vegan’s Guide to Good Nutrition

 Omega-3 fatty acids are essential for heart, brain, skin, and joint health.
 Fortunately, you can get them without all the cholesterol and toxins found in fish.
 Flaxseeds, walnuts, and canola oil are good vegan sources of the omega-3 ALA.
 It’s also a good idea to take vegan DHA capsules, which contain omega-3s derived from algae (where fish get it from!).

 Make Popeye Proud

-Spinach is rich in iron, so eat it heartily to build strong muscles.
-Other iron-rich foods include beans, black-eyed peas, lentils, chickpeas, oatmeal, dried fruits, nuts, sunflower seeds, nutritional yeast, molasses, and grains such as quinoa and millet.
-Vitamin C helps increase iron absorption, so for optimal health benefits, consume foods that are rich in both nutrients, such as dark-green, leafy vegetables.
+Spinach is rich in iron, so eat lots of it to build strong muscles.
+Other iron-rich foods include beans, black-eyed peas, lentils, chickpeas, oatmeal, dried fruit, nuts, sunflower seeds, nutritional yeast, molasses, and grains such as quinoa and millet.
+Vitamin C helps increase iron absorption, so for optimal health benefits, consume foods that are rich in both nutrients, such as dark-green leafy vegetables.